 The Iowa Plumbing & Mechanical Systems Board (PMSB) is responsible for the issuance of licenses for all Plumbing, Gas Piping, HVAC/Mechanical, and related specialties in Iowa.

-Plumbing Certifications in Iowa
+Additional Plumbing Certifications

 While not mandatory, certifications from organizations like National Inspection Testing and Certification (NITC) or the International Association of Plumbing and Mechanical Officials (ASSE Certifications) can enhance your employability and improve your appeal to potential clients.